derek-corcoran-barrios/GCM_compareR_AWS_CMIP6_2023/README.md

 **CMIPSelectionModule.R:** This generates the UI for selecting GCMs and scenarios

-**CountryMapModule.R:** Thes generates the UI for selecting a country for the GCM Comparison
+**CountryMapModule.R:** This generates the UI for selecting a country for the GCM Comparison

+**BiomeMapModule.R:** This generates the UI for selecting a biome for the GCM Comparison

+**EcorregionMapModule.R:** This generates the UI for selecting an ecorriegion for the GCM Comparison